Lookbook Photoshoot Workflow: Planning, Shooting, and Post-Production for Fashion Brands

 Also, watch the energy.
 Long shoots are tiring.
 Play music.
 Offer snacks.
 Keep the vibe collaborative.
 Happy teams make better images.

-Once the shoot wraps, the real work begins.
+Once the lookbook photoshoot wraps, the real work begins.
 You’ll have hundreds, maybe thousands, of images.
 Your first job is to cut them down.

 Look for shots that hit the mark emotionally and visually.
 Do they match the mood and message you planned?
 Are the garments shown clearly?
 Are expressions and poses natural?
 Pick only the strongest images.
 Quality beats quantity every time.